diditong/full-stack-development/content/algorithms/binary_search/_index.md

 date: "2021-08-13T09:11:00Z"
 type: book  # Do not modify.
 ---
-Common patterns:
+There are five common patterns in the world of binary search.
+I call them =, <, >, <= and >=, which are easy to remember.
+I will reveal the meaning of each of them below.

-1. Detect target in array.
+1. =: Detect target in array.
 Return index if found, or -1 if not found.
 ```js
 const findIndex = (arr, target) => {
   let l = 0;